-- (i) the current best estimate of the number of awards that will vest, taking into account such factors as the likelihood of employee turnover during the vesting period and the likelihood of non-market performance conditions being met; and - (ii) the expired portion of the vesting period.
+- the current best estimate of the number of awards that will vest, taking into account such factors as the likelihood of employee turnover during the vesting period and the likelihood of non-market performance conditions being met; and - (ii) the expired portion of the vesting period.

-The charge to the statement of comprehensive income for the period is the cumulative amount as calculated above less the amounts already charged to previous periods.
+The charge to the profit or loss for the period is the cumulative amount as calculated above less the amounts already charged to previous periods.
 There is a corresponding entry to equity.